Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Introduction

 \subsubsection{Stability analysis and throughput performance}

-We provide the throughput analysis of the general two-user network with MPR capabilities and the symmetric $N$-user network under random access.
-The performance characterization for $N$ symmetric users can provide insights on scalability of the network.
+We provide the throughput analysis of the asymmetric two-sources random access network, and the symmetric $N$-sources random access network, both under MPR channel model.
+The performance characterization for $N$ symmetric sources can provide insights on scalability of the network.
 In addition, we provide the stability conditions for the queues at the relays.